ananyevm/ananyevm.github.io/research.md

 [[PDF](https://www.ineteconomics.org/uploads/papers/WP_97_Poyker-Ananyev.pdf)]

 We demonstrate that civil conflict erodes self-identification with a nation-state even among nonrebellious ethnic groups.
 We model the choice of loyalty (national or ethnic) as a coordination game with strategic complementarities and show how the instances of political instability can break up that coordination and impede nation-building.
 We perform difference-indifferences estimation using Afrobarometer data.
-Using the onset of Tuareg-led insurgency in
-Mali caused by the demise of the Libyan leader Muammar al-Gaddafi as an exogenous shock to state capacity, we find that an instance of civil conflict in a neighbouring region decreases residents’ national identification by 26.7 percentage-points.
+Using the onset of Tuareg-led insurgency in Mali caused by the demise of the Libyan leader Muammar al-Gaddafi as an exogenous shock to state capacity, we find that an instance of civil conflict in a neighbouring region decreases residents’ national identification by 26.7 percentage-points.
 The effect is greater on people who are more exposed to local media.

-## Manuscripts in Preparation

-#### Estimation of Household Assets with Survey Data (with [Michael Poyker](http://www.poykerm.com/))
-Estimating material well-being of households in developing countries is as difficult as it is important for many questions in economics and political science {especially, for the theories of voting, redistribution, public opinion, "greed and grievance" in political action, and many others.
-This paper offers a simple two-step procedure for estimating value of household assets from survey data: on the first step, a researcher should estimate prices using the item-response model that we develop, and on the second step, calculate weighted average of assets for every household using estimated prices as weights.
-We show with Monte Carlo simulations that this procedure yields relatively precise estimates.
-Our method opens a way to innovative use of survey data for answering many substantive questions.

-#### Unknown Unknowns: How Uncertainty Undermines Protest in Russia (with [Samuel Greene](https://www.kcl.ac.uk/sspp/departments/kri/people/Academics/greene.aspx))

-What impact do unexpressed opinions have on contentious politics?
-In most studies of political opinions, researchers focus on the (relatively) unambiguous categories of ‘yes’ and ‘now’, ‘approve’ and ‘disapprove’, and so on; less often do researchers focus on the other option available to respondents, i.e. to express no opinion at all.
-In this paper, we explore the phenomenon of non-response to direct political questions in Russia.
-Drawing on nationally and sub-nationally representative surveys, the paper suggests that using expressed uncertainty as a way of avoiding open dissent may act more powerfully to suppress protest than actual open support for the incumbent regime.
-By depriving citizens of the ability to know where they stand vis-à-vis prevailing opinions in their community, the paper argues, a prevalence of unexpressed opinions in a given community may make it more difficult for disaffected citizens to make a reasoned decision about whether to protest.

 ## Book Chapters